 The second public IP address subnet must be routed to one of the CARP VIPs by the ISP, data center, or upstream router.
 Because this subnet is being routed to a CARP VIP, the routing will not be dependent upon a single node.
 The example configuration depicted in this section uses a /24 public IP subnet and splits it into two /25 subnets.

 The example network depicted here is a data center environment consisting of two HA nodes with four interfaces each: WAN, LAN, DBDMZ, and Sync.
 This network contains a number of web and database servers.
 It is not based on any real network, but there are countless production deployments similar to this.

 The WAN side connects to the upstream network, either the ISP, data center, or upstream router.

 The WEB segment in this network uses the “LAN” interface but renamed.
 It contains web servers, so it has been named WEB but it could be called DMZ, SERVERS, or anything desired.

 This segment is an OPT interface and contains the database servers.
 It is common to segregate the web and database servers into two networks in hosting environments.
 The database servers typically do not require direct access from the Internet, and hence are less subject to compromise than web servers.

-The Sync network in this diagram is used to replicate pfSense configuration changes via XML-RPC and for pfsync to replicate state table changes between the two firewalls.
-As described earlier in this chapter, a dedicated interface for this purpose is recommended.
+The HA nodes use the Sync network in this diagram to replicate configuration changes via XMLRPC and for state synchronization to replicate state table changes between the two firewalls.
+As described in other HA documentation sections, the best practice is to use a dedicated interface for this purpose.